CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 Finding roots of quadratic polynomials simply uses the Quadratic Formula.

 - **Cubic**(Degree = 3)<br/>
 The solutions for cubics can also be found using a general formula.
-Thats exactly how sympy does it and how I'm planning to implement it.
+That's exactly how sympy does it and how I'm planning to implement it.
 For reference see [General Formula for Roots of Cubic](https://en.wikipedia.org/wiki/Cubic_function#General_formula_for_roots)

 - **Quartic**(Degree = 4)<br/>
 Quartics are relatively hard to solve and have harder algorithms as compared to the polynomials above.
 For quartics I plan to implement the famous Descartes-Euler algorithm.